Latest property trends in Mid-Coast Council region: Forster, Taree and more

 Forster-Tuncurry

-No twin-town cluster has a greater influence on the Mid-Coast than the Forster-Tuncurry conurbation.
-These twin towns sit on either side of the Coolongolook River estuary and are linked by a singular bridge.
-The area sports just over 20,000 and is headlined by numerous golden beaches and access to numerous coastal lagoons.
+Known by tourists all across NSW, Forster-Tuncurry straddles the Coolongolook River estuary and are linked by a singular bridge.
+The area is home to just under 20,000 who enjoy the numerous golden beaches and access to many coastal lagoons.

 Population: 19,918 (2023)